KotDCG/KotDCG.github.io/King of the Dead.md

 When a single Joker appears in a Parade, the First player must take that Joker and put it on top of their draw pile.
 If a second Joker shows up in a Parade, the second player in the round must take the Joker and place it on top of their draw pile, if 3 or 4 Jokers, player 3 then 4 does the same.
 Fill any Jokers taken from The Parade with a new card from The Gate.

 If a Joker would be discarded at any point during a player's turn, that player must remove the top card from their draw pile and banish it to The Well.
-Then, place the Joker in the discard pile of the player to their left.
+Then, place the Joker in the discard pile of the player to their left. *(This includes the Jack's discard ability - explained in the next section.)*

 *Jokers are meddlesome demons which cannot be played on their own.
 They could however, be leveraged to your advantage (see: Joker Powers).*

 ### Card Abilities

+Some cards, or combinations of cards, grant special abilities to gain the upper hand.

 #### Royal Cards

-- Jack | Corrupt: Look at the top two cards of your draw pile.
+- **Jack** | Corrupt: Look at the top two cards of your draw pile.
 Discard 1.
-Put the other in your hand. <!-- TODO Clarification: If Single Jack to draw card results is discarding a Joker, Joker discard effect still occurs -->
+Put the other in your hand.
-- Queen | Liturgy: Send any card from your hand to The Well.
+- **Queen** | Liturgy: Send any card from your hand to The Well.
 Draw two cards.
-- King | Disinter: Take the card off of the top of The Well and place it in your hand.
+- **King** | Disinter: Take the card off of the top of The Well and place it in your hand.

 #### Two of a Kind powers